-Presidents and Vice-Presidents are elected, but if the elected president is not able to carry out his or her elected term, a new president must be appointed.
+Presidents and Vice-Presidents are elected, but if the elected president cannot carry out their elected term, a new president must be appointed.

-The sequence in which government leaders would assume the title and position of president, either temporarily or permanently, is referred to as presidential succession.
+The sequence in which government leaders would assume the title and position of president, either temporarily (as acting president) or permanently, is referred to as presidential succession.

 - The Vice President